mvanbrummen/blog/content/post/akka-http-react-js.md

 ```

-Now for routing, let's a define a get route that will use the ask pattern to get a `Future` of a `MovieSpoiler` and complete and return the result to the client.
+Let's define a get route that will use the `?` operator to ask our actor for a `Future` of a `MovieSpoiler` and return the result to the client.

 ```
       path("spoiler") {